-Whilst noise levels for most PPFs are expected to be similar with and without the Project, PPFs that are close to the roundabout will experience a change in character from one of vehicles traveling at open road speeds, to one of lower speed accelerating and decelerating vehicles.
-The change can be most noticeable for heavy vehicles.
+While noise levels for most PPFs are expected to be similar with and without the Project, PPFs that are close to the proposed signalised intersection on Rolleston Drive will experience a change in character from one of vehicles travelling in continuous flow, to one of accelerating and decelerating vehicles in response to the signal sequence.
+We note the dwellings located in the vicinity of 13 Rolleston Drive currently experience a similar 'start-stop' noise environment during peak periods from queuing vehicles backed up from the signalised intersection with SH1.